On my list of goals this summer is to eat as much fresh corn as humanly possible.

 It’s hard for me not to make a salad that has grilled ingredients and not include corn.

 Every time I make grilled corn, I put on a few extra cobs.
 The kernels make great leftovers that I add to so many things from greens to grains.

 Whenever I fire up the grill, corn on the cob always gets a spot on the grates.

-Once I finished grilling the corn, I coated the cobs in lime-spiked yogurt and sprinkled on crumbled cotija, chili powder, cilantro, salt and pepper.
+After slathering the corn, I sprinkle on crumbled cotija, chili powder, cilantro, salt and pepper.

-I’ve know added something else to my summer must-do list: to find more ways to fancy-up corn on the cob.
+Ever summer my to-do list includes finding more ways to fancy-up corn on the cob.